-- The governing board, the head teacher and senior management team, and indeed all members of staff, are constantly striving to improve and develop the school, consistently 'going the extra mile' to ensure children have as many opportunities as possible - Staff deliver an inspiring, broad and fulfilling curriculum.
-This has been successful with continued improvement in pupil progress and attainment with end of Key Stage results having risen consistently - The board have effectively expanded the early years securing long term term time provision for younger children in St Neot and the surrounding area - There has been effective allocation and creative use of Sports Premium funding so as to further inspire and up skill teaching staff and pupils - Partnership working with other schools has allowed effective collaborative practices being developed and staff training shared.
+- The governing board, the head teacher and senior management team, and indeed all members of staff, are constantly striving to improve and develop the school, consistently 'going the extra mile' to ensure children have as many opportunities as possible; - Staff deliver an inspiring, broad and fulfilling curriculum; - The board have effectively continued to expand the learning opportunities for younger children in St Neot and the surrounding area by establishing secure term time Nursery provision; - There has been effective allocation and creative use of Sports Premium funding so as to inspire and develop further the skills of our children and teaching staff; - Partnership working with other schools has allowed effective collaborative practices being developed and staff training shared.

-Can we take this opportunity to give a huge thank you to all our staff for the level of effort and care they all contribute.
+We would like to take this opportunity to give all of our school and nursery staff a huge thank you for the significant degree of effort and care that they all contribute to the well-being and success of our children.